This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra cost to you. Thanks.

 The laser-engraved flex grooves help the outsoles to be flexible.
 You will flex your foot as naturally as possible when running.
 The flex grooves ensure you have a smooth heel-to-toe transition for an improved running experience.

-Paradigm 4.5 is a running shoe that you can rely on for breathability.
-Runners may benefit a lot from the knit upper material that allows air to circulate within the shoes.
-Your foot will stay dry and fresh so that you may run better.
+I found Paradigm 4.5 a running shoe that you can also rely on for breathability.
+Its knit upper material allows air to circulate within the shoes, thus your foot will stay dry and fresh so that you may run better.

 The uppers also have a padded tongue.
 Together, the shoe uppers and the tongue feel like a second skin when wearing the shoes.
 These are one of the best running shoes for forefoot striking since they have the StabiliPod in the midsole.